Barcelona Tapas Tour “en el barrio”

 * Mingle with the locals in their neighbourhood

 Carbon Offset:Voucher exchange details

 Please present your voucher to the local guide at the beginning of the tour.

 If you have your voucher, your booking is confirmed.
 We'll see you at the start point. <br /> Get in touch if you have any concerns or require more information via the email address or phone number (business hours only) on your voucher.

 A good pair of comfortable walking shoes is advisable.

-This tour is not recommended for children below the age of 14.
+Travelers must be 14 years old up.
 Please note that alcoholic beverages may only be consumed by persons aged 18 years old and up.

 If you are happy with the services provided by your local guides a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid Urban Adventures destinations.
 Please consider this when budgeting for your extra expenses on this tour.

 Meet your English-speaking guide in front of the Art Centre Santa Monica at the bottom of the Ramblas (Metro Station ‘Drassanes’) before setting off on a Barcelona food tour like no other.

 We take you away from the touristy spots and into local neighbourhoods, like the once notorious no-go-area Raval, which nowadays features a unique blend of ambitious new architectural projects with the traditional, multi-ethnic life of the barrio.
 Just a stone’s throw away, you will enjoy the first tapas experience of the night at a cosy little bodega - a wine cellar.
 The delicious tapas on offer varies daily as they change their menu according to what’s in season, so what you get will always be a surprise.